 Cameras are cool, but it’s the glass that really counts.
 After all, lenses are main reason you buy into any camera system.
 As much as you love your current DSLR or mirrorless body, in a few years, you’ll no doubt be using the upgraded model, but you’ll probably still be shooting with some or all of the same lenses that you started with.

 Sure, over the years, you may add some new glass and modify your kit, but in general, most photographers don’t upgrade lenses nearly as often as they do cameras.
 I’ve got a few Nikon lenses that have been through seven generations of SLR and DLSR upgrades.

 During the past few years, I’ve transitioned to using Fuji gear.
-I’m using the X-T2 as my main camera for everything now, and last year, I shot quite a bit with the X-E1.
+I’m using the X-T2 as my main camera for everything now.
 Having experimented with a variety of the different XF lenses on a wide variety of subject matter, I’ve come to realize that Fuji is as serious about their lenses as they are about their cameras and they were about their film back in the day.